My New Used Nikon 300mm F2.8 Lens May Be My Most Versatile Lens in My Wildlife Kit

 I've learned a lot of valuable technical lessons this year, along with confirming the subjects that I really love to photograph, and also, letting go of some things that I thought I would like to pursue.
 In the end, the ability to create good wildlife photographs is a balance of many factors which include being present at the right time, knowing the capabilities of your gear inside and out, and a love for the animals that you are photographing, among many others.
 Because of wildlife photography is frequently best in low or minimal lighting conditions, I learned the value of faster lenses (e.g., F2.8) really quickly.

-Because of the challenging lighting conditions, I have been forced to take my post processing to a new level because I am pushing the envelope of the current technology (ISO performance, AF performance, etc.) and its impact on the images that I want to create.
+Because of the challenging lighting conditions, I have been forced to take my post-processing to a new level because I am pushing the envelope of the current technology (ISO performance, AF performance, etc.) and its impact on the images that I want to create.
 Selective noise management and selective sharpening have been the two biggest areas that has taken my images to a higher level.
-I include both of these skills/concepts in my 2018 Wildlife Photography Bundle because I learned first hand, how important they are.

 NEW PHYSICAL FRONTIER